 In addition to the role as the Regulator for the Malaysian Oil and Gas industry and providing stewardship to Petronas domestic operations, he was instrumental in the expansion of Petronas international business over the years.
 These include the successful acquisition of exploration blocks in Mexico, gas projects in Oman, LNG Projects in Egypt and Australia.
 He also lead the establishment of the Joint Venture with Saudi Aramco for the development of the integrated Refinery and Petrochemical Project in Johor.
 During his tenure, the world’s first floating LNG facility was commissioned and many digital initiatives were introduced across the Group to transform Petronas into a data driven digital enabled organisation.
 He is also passionate about talent and leadership development as well as establishing the right culture for organisations.

 In education, he held the role of Pro Chancellor of Universiti Teknologi Petronas.
-He also sits on the Board of Trustees at the Razak School of Government and was on the Advisory Council of Institut Pentadbiran Awam or INTAN, both dedicated to the development of public sector leadership.
-Wan Zulkiflee is also on the Board of Governors and Adjunct Professor at the Kuliyyah of Economics and Management Sciences at the International Islamic University of Malaysia.
+He also sits on the Board of Trustees at the Razak School of Government and on the Advisory Council of Yayasan Prihatin Nasional.
+He is also on the Board of Governors for the International Islamic University of Malaysia where he serves as an Adjunct Professor at its Kuliyyah of Economics and Management Sciences.

 Izham bin Ismail is an Executive Director of Malaysia Airlines Berhad.
 He currently holds the position of Group Chief Executive Officer of the Malaysia Aviation Group and Chief Executive Officer of Malaysia Airlines Berhad.
 He has 40 years of experience in the aviation industry, having started his career with Malaysia Airlines as a pilot in 1979.